ethereum-optimism/community-hub/src/docs/developers/bedrock/wallet-upgrade.md

 ### Base fee

-[The EIP 1559 parameters](./differences.md#eip-1559) have different values in OP Mainnet (and most other OP Stack networks) than those on L1 Ethereum.
+[The EIP 1559 parameters](./differences.md#eip-1559) have different values in OP Mainnet (and most other OP Stack chain) than those on L1 Ethereum.
 As a result, in every block the base fee can be between 98% and 110% of the previous value.
 As blocks are produced every two seconds, the base fee can be between 54% and 1,745% of the value a minute earlier.
 If it takes the user fourteen seconds to approve the transaction in the wallet, the base fee can almost double in that time.